-Abstract

-In knowledge engineering, ontology creation, and especially in knowledge-based configuration often used relations are: aggregate relations (has-parts, here called structural relations), specialization relation (is-a), and instantiation (instance-of).
+Abstract: In knowledge engineering, ontology creation, and especially in knowledge-based configuration often used relations are: aggregate relations (has-parts, here called structural relations), specialization relation (is-a), and instantiation (instance-of).
 A combination of the later is called metaization, which denotes the use of multiple instantiation layers.
-In this paper, we give examples and use-hints for these relations especially from the configuration point of view.
+Structural and specialization relations are mainly used for organizing the knowledge represented on one layer.
+Instantiation layers model different kind of knowledge, i.e. knowledge about sets, individuals, and knowledge about knowledge (metaknowledge).
+By applying reasoning techniques on each layer, reasoning on metaknowledge is enabled.

-1 Introduction
+1 INTRODUCTION

-For configuration-based inference tasks, like constructing a description of a specific car periphery system [Hotz et al., 2006] or drive systems [Ranze et al., 2002], the knowledge of a certain domain is represented with a knowledge-modeling language (KML) which again is interpreted, because of a defined semantic, through a knowledge-based system or configurator [Arlt et al., 1999; Günter and Hotz, 1999].
-Examples for those KMLs are the Web-Ontology Language (OWL) and the Component Description Language (CDL); further languages are e.g. described in [van Harmelen et al., 2007].
-KMLs typically provide concepts or classes gathering all properties, a certain set of domain objects has, under a unique name.
-With concepts and instances a strict separation into two layers is made: a domain model (or ontology) which covers the knowledge of a certain domain (abbr. $layer^{D}$) and a system model (or configuration) which covers the knowledge of a concrete system or product of the domain (abbr. $layer^{\tilde{S}}$).
+For configuration-based inference tasks, like constructing a description of a specific car periphery system (Hotz et al., 2006) or drive systems (Ranze et al., 2002), the knowledge of a certain domain is represented with a knowledge-modeling language which again is interpreted, because of a defined semantic, through a knowledge-based system or configurator.
+Examples for knowledge-modeling languages are the Web-Ontology Language (OWL) or the Component Description Language (CDL) (Hotz, 2009).
+Further languages are e.g. described in (van Harmelen et al., 2007).
+Such languages typically provide concepts or classes that gather all properties, a certain set of domain objects has, under a unique name.
+With concepts and instances a strict separation into two layers is made: a domain model (or ontology) which covers the knowledge of a certain domain (abbr. $layer^{D}$) and a system model (or configuration) which covers the knowledge of a concrete system or product of the domain (abbr. layer^S).

-Properties of a concept that map to primitive data types, like intervals, values sets (enumerations), or constant values, are called parameters.
+Properties of a concept that map to primitive data types, like intervals, values sets (enumerations), or constant values, are called parameters or attributes.
 Properties that map to other concepts or to instances are called relations.
-KMLs provide structural, specialization, and instantiation as typical relations.
+Knowledge-modeling languages provide structural, specialization, and instantiation as typical relations.
 A specialization relation relates a superconcept to a subconcept, where the later inherits the properties of the first.
 This relation (also called is-a relation) forms a specialization hierarchy or lattice, if a concept has more than one superconcept.
-The structural relation is given between a concept c and several other concepts r, which are called relative concepts.
+The structural relation is given between a concept cand several other concepts r, which are called relative concepts.
 With structural relations a compositional hierarchy based on the has-parts relation can be modeled as well as other structural relationships.
 Instances are instantiations of concepts and represent concrete domain objects (instance-of).

-Additionally to concepts, instances, and their relations, constraints provide model facilities to express n-ary relationships between properties of concepts [John, 2002; Gelle and Faltings, 2003].
+Additionally to concepts, instances, and their relations, constraints provide model facilities to express n-ary relationships between properties of concepts.
 Constraints can represent restrictions between properties like arithmetic relations or restrictions on structural relations (e.g. ensuring existence of certain instances).
-Especially constraints on structural relations extend typical constraint technology, which is based on primitive data types like numbers or strings [Hotz, 2009b].

-In this paper, the use of structuralization, specialization, and instantiation are discussed.
+In this paper, the use of structuralization, specialization, and instantiation is discussed.
 Even those relations are quite well-known they are sometimes confounded.
-Furthermore, when used with more than the two mentioned domain and system layers (see [Asikainen and Männistö, 2010; Hotz, 2009a]) the instantiation relation is multiply applied, which leads to new modeling layers and thus, probably to modeling difficulties.
-The creation of such multiple layers is called metaization [Strahringer, 1998].
+Furthermore, when used with more than the two mentioned domain and system layers (see (Asikainen and Männistö, 2009; Hotz, 2009)) the instantiation relation is multiply applied, which leads to new modeling layers and thus probably to modeling difficulties.
+The creation of such multiple layers is called metaization (Strahringer, 1998).

-In the following, we first consider all relations in more depth and give examples of their use (Section 2 and Section 3).
-Afterward, we discuss metaization and its use for configuration (Section 4).
+In the following, we first consider all relations in more depth and give example of their use (Section 2 and Section 3).
+Afterwards, we discuss metaization and its use for configuration (Section 4).
 We end with a short discussion on related work and a conclusion.